 Why is Pediatric Oral Health Care Important?

 Caring for your child’s smile can prevent tooth decay and gum disease.
-Once your child can brush their own teeth, they can learn how to remove decay-causing bacteria.
-Encouraging good oral health habits at a young age allows children to know how to properly care for their smiles.
-Children who visit a pediatric dentist receive care tailored to their age group and their specific needs.
+Once your child can brush their teeth, they can learn how to remove decay-causing bacteria.
+Encouraging good oral health habits at a young age allows children to care for their smiles properly.
+Children who visit a pediatric dentist receive care tailored to their age group and specific needs.

 Parents can learn about our pediatric dental team, routine visits, and more on our website: